 So, how do you design a shirt?
-In this blog post, I’m going to cover every part of the design process, including finding inspiration, illustration techniques, digital editing and T-shirt printing methods such as DTG printing and screen printing.
+In this blog post, I’m going to cover every part of the design process, including finding inspiration, illustration techniques, digital editing on Photoshop and Illustrator and T-shirt printing methods such as DTG printing and screen printing.

-For those interested in digital editing, I’ll also be linking to a photoshop free trial, as well as a few tutorials which I hope will prove helpful.
+For those interested in digital editing, I’ll also be linking to Photoshop and Illustrator free trials, as well as a few tutorials which I hope will prove helpful.

 Whether you’re looking to start a T-shirt business, or just curious to learn more about illustration and digital editing, this is for you.